If I asked you what sits at the heart of great SEO, what would your answer be? Keywords? Backlinks? Fresh content? Fast page load speeds?

 By publishing the answers to these questions on your website, you can break down any perceptions of risk on the part of the potential customer.

 And FAQs can be good for SEO too.
-Voice searches have changed how we search – the latest stats for the top voice search keywords show that we’re much more likely to ask questions.
+Voice searches have changed how we search – we are now much more likely to ask questions.
 In fact, the top ten most used voice search keywords include questioning words such as: how, what, is, where, can and when.

 If you’re able to include on your website a question that’s often asked in searches, alongside a concise and accurate answer, you have a much higher chance of your content being ranked for that question search.
 It’s also possible that your answer will appear in the Google Answer Box or rich snippet at the top of page one of Google for that search.
 This can have a massive impact on your visibility and rankings.
 In fact, for voice searches, the content in the Google Answer Box is the only listing that matters.

 Research from ahrefs also found that, in conventional text-based searches, companies that are able to secure the Google Answer Box and the top organic listing for a search term would capture 28.2% of all the clicks on that page.
 Featuring targeted FAQs on your website is one of the best ways to achieve this.